 ABSTRACT.
-Let G be a finite group, k be an algebraically closed field of characteristic p and B a block of kG with cyclic defect group.
-We classify the indecomposable B-modules which are liftable with respect to a splitting p-modular system.
+Let G be a finite group, let k be an algebraically closed field of positive characteristic p and let B a block of kG with cyclic defect groups.
+We classify the indecomposable B-modules which are liftable with respect to a splitting p-modular system with residue class field k.
 The indecomposable non-projective modules in B are constructed from certain paths in the Brauer tree of B (see [Ja69]).
 We determine those paths that give rise to liftable modules.
 We also find the characters of the lifts of these modules.